Cotyledon pendens (Cliff Cotyledon) Indoor Care, Propagation, Problems and Solutions

 Cliff Cotyledon flowers in mid-summer with large, orange-red, bell-shaped flowers which are borne at the end of the trailing stems.

-Cotyledon pendens like other Cotyledon plants is considered toxic to both humans and pets.
+Cotyledon pendens like other Cotyledon plants are considered toxic to both humans and pets.
 As outlined by Wikipedia, some plants in the Cotyledon Genus have been found to cause stock losses among goats, pigs and poultry.

 Related Plants